Call us

 Start building your wealth today to enjoy the power of compounding on your investment!

 When your earnings are reinvested at the same rate of return each year to increase your principal amount, it is known as compounding.
-This simply means that the money you have invested is earning interest and is showing steady growth instead of lying dormant during the investment tenure.
-Therefore, if the earnings are reinvested each year at the same interest rate, the year-on-year growth of the principal amount will be continual.
+This simply means that the funds you have invested are earning interest and are showing steady growth instead of lying dormant during the investment tenure.
+Therefore, if the earnings are reinvested each year at the same interest rate, the year-on-year growth of the principal amount will be continuous.

-Consider how much one’s investment can grow if the principal amount comprises the collective interest from the previous years in which you calculate compound interest.
+With compound interest, your investment grows faster because you earn interest not just on your original amount, but also on the interest it has already earned.
 Investors make use of compound interest to invest and grow their wealth over a long investment horizon.
-This makes it easier for them to plan their goals as well.
-When the investments are made for a longer investment period, the returns tend to be higher.
-With an early start, an investor can make the most out of a higher compound interest, which makes it easier to build their wealth.
-Over a period of time, the earnings are enhanced, increasing the investment corpus.
+This makes it easier for them to plan their financial goals as well.
+When the investment period is longer, the potential gains may be higher.
+By starting early, an investor can benefit more from compound interest, making it easier to build long-term wealth.
+Over time, the interest earnings grow, resulting in a larger investment corpus.

 Compound interest can be calculated by:

-Compounding applies to investments, loans and deposits and frequency compounding plays an important role here.
-Hence, if the frequency of compounding is higher, the compound interest will also be greater.
+Compounding applies to investments, loans and deposits.
+The frequency of compounding plays an important role here.
+If the frequency of compounding is higher, the compound interest will also be greater.
 Depending on the investment you may have selected, you can benefit from the frequency of compounding.
-For instance, credit card loans are compounded monthly, while savings in a bank account are compounded on a daily basis.
+For instance, interest on credit card loans is compounded monthly, while interest on savings accounts may be compounded daily.

-The compound interest (CI) calculator is an easy-to-use, free and quick tool that helps you calculate the expected returns on your investment.
+The compound interest calculator is an easy-to-use, free tool that helps you calculate the expected returns on your investment.
 When you use this online tool, be sure to mention the following details:

 Where